 Before using the SH solution, it must be heated at 56°C until the complete dilution of the salts.
 Once the PCR products have been denatured, add 100 μL of SH solution (prevent foaming) to each CS well.
-Next, add 5 μL of denatured PCR product from amplification tube Mix 1 and/or Mix 2.
+Next, add 5 μL of denatured PCR product from amplification tube.
 Use one array per sample.